AnalogJ/scrutiny/docs/INSTALL_MANUAL.md

 ##### Pros:

-- the scrutiny binary itself will not have permissions
+- the scrutiny binary itself will not have permissions like CAP_SYS_ADMIN
 - much better than running as root (especially if you don't need nvme drives)
 - `sudo` restricts privilege escalation to just `smartctl`
 - no udev rule needed